Hydrating Stick Balm Formulation

 To read more about the amazing benefits of shea butter check out this post on a Cold Processed Whipped Shea Body Butter.

-Cocoa Butter
+Kokum Butter

 Sweet Almond Oil

-INCI: Prunus amygdalus dulcis (almond) oil
+INCI: Prunus Amygdalus dulcis (almond) oil

 • Extraction method: cold pressed